ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 When the authorization server issues a new access token to update existing authorization information, it MUST include the specified `kid` parameter in this access token.
-A resource server MUST associate the updated authorization information with any existing DTLS session that is identified by this key identifier.
+A resource server MUST replace the authorization information of any existing DTLS session that is identified by this key identifier with the updated authorization information.

 Note:
 : By associating the access tokens with the identifier of an